AntonioTorres23/OpenGL_Notes/Advanced GLSL.md

 The integer variable `gl_VertexID` holds the current ID of the vertex we're drawing.
 When doing *indexed rendering* (with `glDrawElements`) this variable holds the current index of the vertex we're drawing.
 When drawing without indices (`glDrawArrays`) this variable holds the number of the currently processed vertex since the start of the start of the render call.

 **Fragment Shader Variables**

+Within the fragment shader we also have access to some interesting variables.
+GLSL gives us two interesting input variables called `gl_FragCoord` and `gl_FrontFacing`.

+**`gl_FragCoord`**

+We've seen the `gl_FragCoord` a couple of times before and during the discussion of depth testing, because then z component of the `gl_FragCoord` vector is equal to the depth value of that particular fragment.
+However, we can also use the x and y ccomp